10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 Our first stop was the Valley of the Kings, and it quickly became one of our favorite places in Egypt.
 The valley, surrounded by tall desert cliffs, served as the royal burial ground for New Kingdom pharaohs like Tutankhamun, Ramses II, and many others.
 The general ticket gives you access to three tombs, and on the day we visited, we chose the tombs of Ramses III, Merneptah, and the joint tomb of Tausert and Setnakht.
 Each one was unique in layout and decoration.
 The walls were covered in detailed carvings and ancient texts, with beautifully painted ceilings full of stars and gods guiding the pharaohs through the afterlife.
 The artwork has survived thousands of years, and it still bursts with color and life.

 After soaking in the magic of the tombs, we took a lunch break at a small local restaurant nearby.
-The food was simple and delicious, just what we needed after hours of walking through ancient chambers.
+The simple, delicious food gave us exactly what we needed after hours of walking through ancient chambers.

 Next, we made our way to the grand Temple of Hatshepsut, one of Egypt’s most iconic structures.
-Built directly into the cliffs of Deir el-Bahari, the temple stands out with its wide terraces and straight lines.
-It was dedicated to Queen Hatshepsut, Egypt’s first female pharaoh, who ruled with strength and vision.
-The temple tells her story from her divine birth to her trading expeditions and offers panoramic views of the desert below.
-It’s a powerful place with stunning architecture.
+Carved directly into the cliffs of Deir el-Bahari, the temple stands out with its wide terraces and clean, straight lines.
+Builders dedicated the temple to Queen Hatshepsut, Egypt’s first female pharaoh, who ruled with strength and vision.
+The temple tells her story—from her divine birth to her ambitious trading expeditions—and rewards visitors with panoramic desert views below.
+The site feels powerful, with architecture that leaves a lasting impression.

-We then visited one of the most underrated temples in Luxor – Medinet Habu, the mortuary temple of Ramses III.
-This temple blew us away.
-From the moment we entered, we were surrounded by massive stone walls, huge columns, and bright, colorful reliefs that still looked fresh despite their age.
-The scenes show the king defeating his enemies, making offerings to the gods, and celebrating victories.
-Medinet Habu felt quiet and peaceful compared to the more famous sites, giving us time to truly admire its beauty.
+We then visited one of Luxor’s most underrated sites: Medinet Habu, the mortuary temple of Ramses III.
+This temple completely amazed us.
+Massive stone walls, towering columns, and vibrant reliefs surrounded us from the moment we entered.
+Despite their age, the colors still looked striking.
+The scenes show the king defeating enemies, presenting offerings to the gods, and celebrating military victories.
+Compared to more famous temples, Medinet Habu felt calm and uncrowded.
+That quiet atmosphere gave us time to truly appreciate its beauty.

-On the way to our next stop, we paused at the Colossi of Memnon – two enormous statues of Pharaoh Amenhotep III that once stood guard at the entrance to a now-lost temple.
-Though weathered by time, the statues still stand tall and proud in the middle of the West Bank.
-It’s a quick stop, but one that gives you a sense of how grand these temple complexes once were.
+On the way to our next stop, we paused at the Colossi of Memnon.
+These two enormous statues depict Pharaoh Amenhotep III and once guarded the entrance to a now-lost temple.
+Time has weathered them, but the statues still stand tall and proud on the West Bank.
+It’s a quick stop, but it gives you a sense of how grand these temple complexes once were.

-Our final site of the day was Deir el-Medina, also known as the Worker’s Village.
-This place offers a rare glimpse into the lives of the artisans who actually built the royal tombs.
-The homes are small, the streets narrow, and the tombs though much smaller are filled with vivid, personal artwork.
-Unlike the grand tombs of kings, the ones here often show daily life, family scenes, and heartfelt prayers to the gods.
-It’s a deeply human and touching place.
+Finally, our last site of the day was Deir el-Medina, also known as the Worker’s Village.
+Here, visitors get a rare glimpse into the lives of the artisans who actually built the royal tombs.
+The homes are small, and the streets are narrow; moreover, the tombs, though much smaller, are filled with vivid, personal artwork.
+In contrast to the grand tombs of kings, the ones here often show daily life, family scenes, and heartfelt prayers to the gods.
+Overall, it’s a deeply human and touching place.

 As the sun set and the temperature cooled, we made our way to the Karnak Sound & Light Show.
 Sitting under the stars while the ruins of Karnak Temple lit up with glowing lights and a dramatic narration echoing through the columns was the perfect end to our day.
 It brought the stories of the pharaohs to life and gave us a deeper appreciation for everything we had seen.